sahwar/Bulogos/OSs-worth-using-in-2019+.md

 * [ZorinOS](https://zorinos.com/)
 * ReactOS (NOT a (GNU/)Linux distro; it is an open-source reverse-engineered/remake (?) clone of Microsoft Windows NT/2K/XP and so it is compatible with most MS Windows apps made for MS Windows XP; maybe if you add Mono (an open-source clone of .NET framework for MS Windows 7+) to it, it may also run apps made for MS Windows 7/8/8.1/10 (UWP (Universal Windows(10) Platform)?...)
 * TempleOS - https://en.wikipedia.org/wiki/TempleOS
-* CollapseOS - https://collapseos.org/ - a Linux distro for when civilization falls apart... a civilization reconstruction kit like http://rexresearch.com but as an OS
+* CollapseOS - https://collapseos.org/ - a Linux distro for when civilization falls apart... a civilization reconstruction kit like http://rexresearch.com but as an OS ; Also see: ArchiveOS ; http://old-games.com & http://oldapps.net
 * ferenOS Linux (an extremely well-polished (GNU/)Linux distro with a nice set of visual styles/themes mimicking other OSs!)
 * EasyOS (a very cool PuppyLinux fork based on Debian/Ubuntu; it's comparable to AntiX Linux & MX Linux 17+)
 * elementaryOS (a very nice Linux distro that tries to mimick MacOSX X/macOS's design aesthetics&usability)